apache/pekko/akka-docs/src/main/paradox/typed/dispatchers.md

     * Shareability: None
     * Mailboxes: Any, creates one per Actor
     * Use cases: Bulkheading
-    * Driven by: Any `akka.dispatch.ThreadPoolExecutorConfigurator`.
+    * Driven by: Any `org.apache.pekko.dispatch.ThreadPoolExecutorConfigurator`.
       By default a "thread-pool-executor".

 Here is an example configuration of a Fork Join Pool dispatcher: